vinay-biz/Dynamic_Portfolio_FP/README.md

+Note : Due to large number of files in frontend.
+I had to zip the contents of the Front End.
+Please Extract the files before use
 # Dynamic_Portfolio_Analyst
 The stock market's role in the economy is crucial, often signaling prosperity or recession.
 Accurately predicting short-term movements in the market is a challenging yet rewarding endeavor for investors.
 This project showcases a research study aimed at advancing stock portfolio using deep learning networks and sentiment analysis derived from financial, business, and technology news articles.